 It’s been years since I’ve seen the cornfields of Indiana, ridden a speedboat on a beautiful lake there, or stepped over the brickyard of the Indianapolis Motor Speedway, yet my heart has not forgotten the fun I had while visiting my cousins as a teenager.
-While researching the Crossroads of America, I heard from eager parents, bloggers, and from my own family about their favorite activities.
+While researching the Crossroads of America, I heard from eager parents, bloggers, and from my own family about their favorite things to do when visiting Indiana with kids.
 I found that a deep Hoosier love runs through their hearts when they speak of their allegiance to their home state.
-I proudly present to you 10 amazing places to visit in Indiana, knowing full well that there are hundreds more that will make this state a great family destination.
+I proudly present to you 10 amazing things for families to do in Indiana, knowing full well that there are hundreds more that will make this state a great family destination.

 Book your hotel for your trip to Indiana!

 Every August, the Hoosier spirit shines at the Indiana State Fair.
 Those who have had the opportunity to visit this popular state fair speak of it with great love and devotion.
 Perhaps it’s the brilliant examples of excellent agriculture and education, the amazing Indiana food, the Monster Truck Nationals, or the toddler-favorite: Little Hands on the Farm.
 A fellow family travel blogger, Nicole Wiltrout, shares her son’s fun at the Indiana State Fair as well as some great tips for visiting state fairs with babies and toddlers on her website.